Interstate 99: Future

-Though there is no specific date for completion, long-term plans call for the two segments of I-99 to be connected via US 220 from Bellefonte to Williamsport, running concurrent with I-80 as US 220 currently does, and continue northward along US 15 from Williamsport to the New York border.
-The entire portion of US 15 involved has been upgraded to interstate highway standards in anticipation of the I-99 designation, but some sections of US 220 still require upgrades, primarily in the vicinity of both interchanges with I-80 and between Jersey Shore and Linden.
-Signs have been erected along the present US 220 and US 15 between Bellefonte and Corning marking the route as the "Future I-99 Corridor".
-Some of this section of road has also received exit number designations.
+Though there is no specific date for completion, long-term plans call for the two segments of I-99 to be connected via US 220 from Bellefonte to Williamsport, running concurrent with I-80 as US 220 currently does.
+Some sections of US 220 still require upgrades, primarily in the vicinity of both interchanges with I-80 and between Jersey Shore and Linden.

-PennDOT is currently in the process of buliding a high-speed interchange connecting I-99 to I-80 near Bellefonte.
+PennDOT is currently in the process of building a high-speed interchange connecting I-99 to I-80 near Bellefonte.
 The new interchange will eliminate local access between PA 26 (Jacksonville Road) and I-80, which is provided by a new exit 2 mi to the east.
 The first phase of the project built the local access interchange between PA 26 and I-80.
 Construction on the local access interchange began on July 27, 2020.
 The local access interchange was opened to traffic on November 10, 2022, with a ribbon-cutting ceremony held.
 The local access interchange between PA 26 and I-80 was funded in part by a $35-million federal grant, with a total estimated cost of $52 million.
 The second phase of the project will make improvements to Jacksonville Road between the new interchange and the junction between I-80, and the third phase will build the high-speed interchange between I-80 and I-99.
 Bidding on the second and third phases was planned to begin in March 2022, with the improvements to Jacksonville Road to be finished by December 2023 and the high-speed interchange to be completed by December 2025.
 However, the bids for the other phases had not been released as of May 2023.
 As of June 2024, bidding began on the final phases.
-The second phase, the Jacksonville Road (PA 26) project is expected to take two years, cost $6.9 million and completion is now scheduled for the middle of 2026.
+The second phase, the Jacksonville Road (PA 26) project, is expected to take two years, cost $6.9 million, and completion is now scheduled for the middle of 2026.
 Completion of the third and final phase, the $246 million high-speed interchange, is now expected in 2030.